Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.97 team ERA that ranks 10th among all MLB pitching staffs.
+- The Brewers' 3.98 team ERA ranks 10th among all league pitching staffs.

-- Brewers pitchers combine to rank 22nd in baseball in home runs given up (175 total, 1.3 per game).
+- The Brewers rank 22nd in baseball in home runs surrendered (177 total, 1.3 per game).

+- The Brewers are sending Woodruff (3-1) to the mound to make his eighth start of the season.
+He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- His most recent appearance came on Wednesday against the Chicago Cubs, when the right-hander tossed seven innings, surrendering one earned run while allowing eight hits.
+- In his most recent appearance on Wednesday, the right-hander tossed six innings against the Chicago Cubs, giving up two earned runs while surrendering two hits.

+- The 30-year-old has put together a 2.70 ERA and 11 strikeouts per nine innings in seven games this season, while giving up a batting average of .167 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.